-Last summer we told you about the R22 phase out and with warmer temperatures approaching, Teays Valley Service Experts wanted to remind you of your choices.
+We told you last summer about the R22 phase out and with warmer temperatures approaching, Teays Valley Service Experts wanted to remind you of your options.

-If you have air conditioning equipment installed earlier than 2010, it most likely uses R22 refrigerant, which is what causes the air coming from your air conditioner to be cool and comfy.
-The EPA began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.
+If you have an air conditioner installed earlier than 2010, it probably uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and comfy.
+The U.S. Environmental Protection Agency began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.

 R22 refrigerant is no longer produced in North America.

 You can obtain recycled R22 now for existing air conditioners that use this certain refrigerant.

 The cost of R22 is rising because of the dropping supply, and will not be accessible for use at all by 2020.